 This “advertorial” from the Border Watch gives a good description of Frederick Mawson and his dentistry.

 George Deihl McCORMICK: Died 29 May 1916 at Warrnambool.
 Born in Toronto, Canada, George McCormick arrived in Victoria in 1852.
-He farmed and apparently became a part owner of Cobb & Co. coaches.
+He farmed and apparently became a part-owner of Cobb & Co. coaches.
 While I can’t find evidence of this claim, George did know a lot about Cobb & Co. as recorded in his reminisces from 1902 with a writer from the Warrnambool Standard.
 The article also appeared in the Portland Guardian of January 20, 1902

 This is a perfect opportunity to show a Cobb & Co. coach and the Leviathan coach, introduced in 1862, was the height of madness.
 Smaller coaches would have been scary enough to ride in as they hurtled along unmade roads.
 But a coach for 89 passengers.
 What were they thinking?
 George’s account above mentions the perils facing the Leviathan coach, but it was not the risk that proved them unsuccessful.
-Rather, the driver’s whip could not reach the front horses, so a bag of stones were carried to throw at the leaders.
+Rather, the driver’s whip could not reach the front horses, so a bag of stones was carried to throw at the leaders.

 George became a police magistrate in 1882 and purchased Bournfield Park Estate at Woodstock near Whittlesea and in 1889 he arrived in Warrnambool.
 He remained there until his death.
 He left a wife, Barbara Waddell and five sons and four daughters.

 John James VILLIERS: Died May 1917 at Warrnambool.
 London born John Villiers was a talented man.
 He arrived in Victoria in 1858 aged around seventeen and headed to the diggings.
-In the early 1860s, he went to Warrnambool and his obituary in the Argus 12 May 1917 said he ran a painting and decorating business in Liebig Street and imported crockery.
+In the early 1860s, he went to Warrnambool and his obituary in the Argus on 12 May 1917 said he ran a painting and decorating business in Liebig Street and imported crockery.
 John’s interest in painting went beyond house painting.
 He enjoyed painting landscapes in oils and watercolors and once he presented a painting to the Warrnambool Art Gallery.

 A man of the arts, John was also an amateur dramatic and vocal performer and organised dramatic events to raise money for the likes of the Warrnambool Hospital and the Mechanics Institute.
 John was a part of the earliest known sound recording in Australia by Warrnambool shoe shop owner, Thomas Rome on one of the first Edison phonographs.
 John Villiers sang The Hen Convention and if you click on the link, you can hear the song.
 More information about Thomas Rome and John Villiers and their recordings can be found in a story by ABC Southwest from 2010.